thoughtstile/express-ts/README.md

 Setting up a new project can be overwhelming with the amount of options available.

-Here is a basic express server configured to use typescript.
+Here is a basic Express server configured to use Typescript.

 Included: